risi-kondor/cnine/python/docs/source/cell_maps.rst

 The use of cell maps and cell operators from Python is limited by the fact that on the C++ side they are implemented via templates.
 It is not feasible to compile all possible template instantiations into the Python ``cnine`` module.
-Rather for for any new combination of cell operator/ cell map, the Python binding code in ``cnine_py.cpp`` is expected to be updated manually and the module has to be compiled anew.
+Rather, for any new combination of cell operator/ cell map, the Python binding code in ``cnine_py.cpp`` has to be updated manually and the module must be recompiled.

 Here we demonstrate the cell map functionality via a single cell operator, ``RtensorA_add_plus_cop``.